roytang/blog/content/post/2008/12/fixing-up-the-comments.md

 _

-I also replaced the URL in the "cancel&#8221; links for both pages.
+I also replaced the URL in the "cancel" links for both pages.
 For some reason, {{ comment.permalink }} wasn't giving me anything useful.

 2. Took me a bit of work to figure out how the moderation part works.
 Apparently I have to hook on some of the signals to add my moderation logic.
 I'm not sure yet how to handle this, or whether I should try customizing the comment form with something like a captcha to prevent comment spam.